IceCreamYou/THREE.Terrain/roadmap.md

-    The best way to do this is probably with a raycaster Make scattering be based on spatial distance, not faces This probably looks something like Voronoi cells
+    The best way to do this is probably with a raycaster Make scattering be based on spatial distance, not faces This probably looks something like Voronoi cells Add a function to horizontally shift the high points of high slope faces to possibly generate some overhang

 ## 1.4